Adult Dependants' Grant

 - have an adult who depends on you financially

-- are getting full-time or part-time undergraduate student finance that depends on your household income
+- are attending a full-time or part-time course (including a distance learning course) and getting undergraduate student finance that depends on your household income

 - are over 25 years old or are considered as independent